 Any organization can benefit from clearly defined roles on each level of governance.
 Developing guidelines for each position – for members of the board of directors, the executive director, and the staff alike – helps to outline expected contributions and how work will be dispersed throughout the organization.
-Below are five kinds of documents that serve as means of structuring the ways that your organization’s mission and purpose will be attained.
+The documents described below structure the ways that your organization’s mission and purpose will be attained.